GLOBAL MARKETS-Asia shares score 3-year high on economic optimism

 MSCI's broadest index of Asia-Pacific shares outside Japan

-The Dow and S&P 500 had both hit record closing highs on
+The Dow and S&P 500 had both scored record closing highs on

 Tuesday, as did the MSCI world equity index.
 The